sarbanibhadra/Cats_And_Dogs/README.md

 # Cats and Dogs

-In this activity, you will make a cats object and a dogs object, each with three keys.
+In this activity, made a cats object and a dogs object, each with three keys.

 ## Instructions

-* Make a dogs object with three keys:
+* Dogs object with three keys:

   * First key called `raining` with a value of `true`.